trailofbits/osquery/docs/wiki/deployment/yara.md

 #### Notes

-- Retrieved YARA rules are retrieved only once and then cached; the cached copy is used until it is stale as specified by the HTTP `Last-Modified` header in the server's response.
+- Retrieved YARA rules are not currently cached, they are retrieved from the remote URL on every execution of a `yara` query.
 - The osquery agent always validates the HTTPS server certificate of the server providing the YARA signatures, but currently has no support for client authentication.
 YARA rule files must be accessible without authentication.